 Your True Self is who you really are, the person you were born to be.

 The inner person who is a unique, wonderful and precious human being.

-With a background in social work and counselling, I’ve worked in a range of Government, Non-Government and Private Practice settings with families, couples, children, young people, parents, and individuals, to address a wide range of topics.
+With a degree in Social Work (current member AASW – Australian Association of Social Workers), and a Diploma in Counselling and Group-work, I’ve worked in a range of Government, Non-Government and Private Practice settings with families, couples, children, young people, parents, and individuals, to address a wide range of topics including: